 These workshops are free, hands on, open to all ages, families and individuals, and any skill level.

 RSVP required.
 Workshops are about 2 hours long.
-Masks are required, and space is limited to ensure social distancing is possible.

 Workshops will be offered to visiting summer camps in July and August.
 If your camp is interested, please email Douglas Paulson.